jschless/jschless.github.io/_projects/2023-01-01-is-returning-the-kickoff-worth-it.md

 I was curious what the actual 2011 and 2016 rules changes did to the kickoff.
 How much less of a factor is the kickoff than it once was?
 How has it impacted the decision to bring a kick out of the endzone.
 Here's what I found:

 ## The Efficient Return Hypothesis
 Below is a chart of the average kickoff return location by NFL season.
 I pulled every kickoff dating back to 1999.
 The kickoffs are broken down into three lines.
-In blue, you see all kickoffs, in green are kickoffs that started outside of the endzone, and in orange are kickoffs where the returner decided to take it out of the endzon (instead of accepting a touchback).
+In blue, you see all kickoffs, in green are kickoffs that started outside of the endzone, and in orange are kickoffs where the returner decided to take it out of the endzone (instead of accepting a touchback).

 At the 2011 season, the average return dropped significantly because they moved the kicks up five yards.
 This was ok because the returns were still going beyond the 20 yard line, which is better than a touchback. **Once the NFL switched to the 25 yard line touchback, returns taken out of the endzone started to underperform the touchback.** After the first two seasons of the rule change, kick returners seem to have adjusted and the average start position reached parity with the touchback.
 ![Starting Positions](/assets/kickoffreturns/average_returns_over_time.jpeg)